mileweb/docs-content-legal/docs/cookie.md

 ## Third party cookies

-When you visit the {% title %} websites you may notice some cookies that are not related to us.
-We do not control the generation of these cookies, so we suggest that you check the individual third-party websites for more information about their cookies and how to manage them. {% title %} has no control over third party cookies.
+When you visit the {{title}} websites you may notice some cookies that are not related to us.
+We do not control the generation of these cookies, so we suggest that you check the individual third-party websites for more information about their cookies and how to manage them. {{title}} has no control over third party cookies.

 ## Advertising cookies

 Some websites use advertising networks to show you specially targeted adverts when you visit.
-These networks may also be able to track your browsing across different sites. {% title %} does not use advertising cookies.
+These networks may also be able to track your browsing across different sites. {{title}} does not use advertising cookies.

 ## Managing Cookies on your computer